 Qom Academy of Islamic Sciences was founded by the late Seyyed Muniruddin Hosseini Hashemi and then developed with the efforts of some of his students, such as Hojjat al-Islam Seyyed Mahdi Mirbagheri (Khosrupanah, 2011: 187).
-According to Seyyed Muniruddin Hosseini and his students, modernity cannot be divided and it can never approved by religion.
+According to Seyyed Muniruddin Hosseini and his students, modernity cannot be divided and it can never be approved by religion.
 Therefore, Islamizing modernity is nothing more than a fantasy.
-If modernity is accepted in the industrial model and the definition of natural human well-being, it must be accepted in all fields.
+If modernity is accepted in the industrial model and the definition of natural human wellbeing, it must be accepted in all fields.
 But because modernity cannot be Islamized, it cannot be accepted from the bottom up, and instead, Islamic civilization must be proposed.
 For this reason, he is strongly opposed to the modernization and reform of religious reading, that is, religion should be read in favor of modernity, and in other words, religion should be destroyed (Academy Office, 2013: 25).
-Apart from the quantitative and tangible aspects such as dams, roads, streets, electricity, satellites, industry
+Apart from the quantitative and tangible aspects such as dams, roads, streets, electricity, satellites, industry and even apart from democratic structures, modernity has a deeper soul and it is human development and transformation that happened in the West.
+This civilization recommends that the development starts from there, otherwise it is like building a tower from the fifth floor.
+Is it possible to introduce modernity without its inner and deep layers?
+(Ibid: 23).
+From the point of view of Qom Academy of Sciences; the Islamic Revolution of Iran, which penetrated the borders of the west world and put the world of materialism in a new challenge and changed the balance in favor of religion, must produce its own software in all fields.
+Because Islamic civilization is never founded by relying on modern software and secular science and industry (Ibid: 25).
+Based on this, Qom Academy of Sciences, by rejecting Mullah Sadra's philosophy as Greek philosophy, aims to establish a hundred percent Islamic philosophy, which is known as "philosophy of Islamic becoming" and instead of essentialism or existentialism, it relies on the authenticity of the connection to the God.

-3-3.
+2.1.3.
 Fardid circle

-Sevved Ahmad Fardid has been one of the most controversial thinkers of contemporary Iran who, by teaching a generation of students and not by writing, was able to find an important role in the history of contemporary Iranian thought, and hence an oral philosopher.
+Seyyed Ahmad Fardid has been one of the most controversial thinkers of contemporary Iran who, by teaching a generation of students and not by writing, was able to find an important role in the history of contemporary Iranian thought, and hence an oral philosopher.
 He combines the philosophy of the German philosopher Heidegger with the theoretical mysticism of Ibn Arabi and his personal findings on lexicography of words with the title "Ansi wisdom and knowledge of historical names".
 The book "Grandeur Visit and Conquests of Apocalypse" is gathering of his teachings which was edited from tape by one of Fardid's students named Mohammad Maddpour (2002) and published with detailed support from Maddpour.
 Like the previous two trends, he is against Islamic philosophy, because he believes that Greek philosophy is the epitome of tyranny.
 He considers contemporary westernization to be subordinate to Greek westernization and interprets it as double westernization and he believes that with the birth of Greek philosophy, the moon of reality has risen and the sun of truth has set.
 Accordingly, the great Islamic philosophers are rejected by Fardid, while Ibn Sina is a heretic and Mulla Sadra is mildly westernized (Khosrupanah, 2011: 159).
 From the point of view of Fardid and his students, like Davari Ardakani, the West is not only a political reality but also a collection, a whole, and a single essence.
 Therefore, they do not believe in the division and pruning of the West and insist on eradicating the West.
 (Ibid: 184)

-3-4.
+2.2.
 Criticism of the purism view

-3-4-1.
+2.2.1.
 Historical induction